clarks6/ball_and_pipe_control/README.md

 ```
 The function above can be called, with an input timestep.
 It will create the reward table,
 action table, position table, and velocity table.
 Which is concatonized into a tensor consiting
-of the four tables that can be manipulatied or queried using the following syntax.
+of the four variables that can be manipulatied or queried using the following syntax.
 ```
 qTable(action, postion, velocity, reward)
 ```